gabrianrchua/farmzones/README.md

 # FarmZones

-A Spigot plugin to automatically harvest and replant crops in user-defined zones.
+A standalone Spigot plugin to automatically harvest and replant crops in user-defined zones.

+## Dependencies

+No external dependencies!
+Just a Bukkit or compatible (Paper, Spigot) server.

 ## Command guide
 - `/farmzones`